Fishing with pop ups is a very effective method for catching Carp and some very big Carp at that!

 The ideal presentation is for the boom to lay flat and then the hook to fall slowly through the water, this will ensure your rig is sitting on top of any leaves or debris that may be on the bottom.
 The hook should sit up right like a claw.
 With this rig you should test it prior to actually casting out and fishing.

-This rig has had many adaptions in recent years from adding a hair to the shank to allow you to hair rig a bait, to combining the Fluorocarbon D rig style of presentation, this is acheived by creating a D section using a fluorocarbon.
+This rig has had many adaptions in recent years from adding a hair to the shank to allow you to hair rig a bait, to combining the Fluorocarbon D rig style of presentation, this is achieved by creating a D section using a fluorocarbon.

 Ronnie or spinner rigs can also be used very effectively in a PVA solid bag however, the rig should be made with a supple braid such as Fox Reflex, Korda Dark Matter (Uncoated) or Korda Super Natural.

-The Chod and Stiff Hinge Rig
+The Stiff Hinge Rig